Advice on coping with caregiver stress

 2. Set personal limits: Be honest with yourself and only do what you can handle.
 If certain duties are stressful for you, seek outside assistance.
 It isn't a sign of weakness to ask for help.
 Although it may be a challenge to find the right help, it’s worth the time investment.

-3. Re‐evaluate your role from time to time: If your loved one's illness progresses, you will be forced to adjust your expectations and responsibilities.
+3. Re‐evaluate your role as a caregiver from time to time: If your loved one's illness progresses, you will be forced to adjust your expectations and responsibilities.
 Be sure to look at your changing role on a regular basis, and even to look ahead to future changes so that you can prepare in advance.

 4. Get help: No matter what stage of disease your loved one is in, there will be times when you need emotional support and physical assistance.
 Don't fall into the trap of doing it all yourself.